oluyalireuben/Patient-Post-DischargeApp/README.md

 ## Description
 This is an Android application designed to facilitate communication and interaction between doctors, health workers, and patients within a hospital environment.
-It provides distinct functionalities for each user role, ensuring efficient management of patient records and monitoring of their progress.
+It provides distinct functionalities for each user role, ensuring efficient management of patient records and monitoring of their progres.

 ## Features
 - **Doctor Dashboard:**